networknt/light-doc/content/en/tutorial/rest/openapi/database/connection-pool.md

 reviewed: true
 ---

-To connect to the database we need to have service.yml that can inject connection pool to the microservice you are building.
+To connect to the database, we need to have service.yml that can inject a connection pool to the microservice you are building.

-Now we have a generated project with configuration for MySQL, let's take a look at the generated service.yml, and you can see the following section for MySQL connection pool configuration.
+Now we have a generated project with the configuration for MySQL, let's take a look at the generated service.yml, and you can see the following section for MySQL connection pool configuration.

-service.yml in ~/networknt/light-example-4j/rest/swagger/database/generated/src/main/resources/config
+service.yml in `~/networknt/light-example-4j/rest/openapi/database/generated/src/main/resources/config`

 ```

 # Singleton service factory configuration/IoC injection
 singletons:
-# HandlerProvider implementation
-- com.networknt.handler.HandlerProvider:
-  - com.networknt.database.PathHandlerProvider
 # StartupHookProvider implementations, there are one to many and they are called in the same sequence defined.
 # - com.networknt.server.StartupHookProvider:
+  # If you are using mask module to remove sensitive info before logging, uncomment the following line.
+  # - com.networknt.server.JsonPathStartupHookProvider
   # - com.networknt.server.Test1StartupHook
   # - com.networknt.server.Test2StartupHook
 # ShutdownHookProvider implementations, there are one to many and they are called in the same sequence defined.
 # - com.networknt.server.ShutdownHookProvider:
   # - com.networknt.server.Test1ShutdownHook
-# MiddlewareHandler implementations, the calling sequence is as defined in the request/response chain.
-- com.networknt.handler.MiddlewareHandler:
-  # Exception Global exception handler that needs to be called first to wrap all middleware handlers and business handlers
-  - com.networknt.exception.ExceptionHandler
-  # Metrics handler to calculate response time accurately, this needs to be the second handler in the chain.
-  - com.networknt.metrics.MetricsHandler
-  # Traceability Put traceabilityId into response header from request header if it exists
-  - com.networknt.traceability.TraceabilityHandler
-  # Correlation Create correlationId if it doesn't exist in the request header and put it into the request header
-  - com.networknt.correlation.CorrelationHandler
-  # Swagger Parsing swagger specification based on request uri and method.
-  - com.networknt.swagger.SwaggerHandler
-  # Security JWT token verification and scope verification (depending on SwaggerHandler)
-  - com.networknt.security.JwtVerifyHandler
-  # Body Parse body based on content type in the header.
-  - com.networknt.body.BodyHandler
-  # SimpleAudit Log important info about the request into audit log
-  - com.networknt.audit.AuditHandler
-  # Sanitizer Encode cross site scripting
-  - com.networknt.sanitizer.SanitizerHandler
-  # Validator Validate request based on swagger specification (depending on Swagger and Body)
-  - com.networknt.validator.ValidatorHandler

 - javax.sql.DataSource: